HDCVLab/EDFace-Celeb-1M/README.md

 ## Our propsoed EDFace-Celeb Dataset

 We construct a large-scale EDFace-Celeb dataset for face analysis.
 It consists of two sub-datasets, i.e., EDFace-Celeb-1M and EDFace-Celeb-150K datasets.
-Each of the sub-datasets provides different settings for face hallucination (FH) and blind face restoration (BFR).
+Each of the sub-datasets provides different settings for face super-resolution(FH128, FH512), face hallucination ((FH128, FH512)) and blind face restoration (BFR128, BFR512).

 ****